Aberystwyth: Buses

-(TrawsCymru services run less-frequently on Sundays.)

-There is a daily National Express coach, service 409 to London via Birmingham, along with local bus services within the town and into the surrounding area.
+There is also a daily National Express coach service, the 409, to London via Birmingham.

-Road
+Roads

 The A44 and A487 meet with much traffic between North Wales and South West Wales passing through the town.
 The A4120 links the A44 and A487 between Llanbadarn Fawr and Penparcau, allowing through traffic to bypass the town centre.

-The B4574 mountain road linking the town to Rhayader is described by the AA as one of the ten most scenic drives in the world.
+The B4574 mountain road, linking the town to Rhayader, is described by the AA as one of the ten most scenic drives in the world.

 Port

 The port of Aberystwyth, although it is small and relatively inconsequential today, used to be an important Atlantic Ocean entryway.
 It was used to ship locally, to Ireland and as a transatlantic departure point.
 Commercially, the once important Cardiganshire lead mines exported from this location.

 The importance of maritime trade in the 19th century is reflected in the fact that a lifeboat has been based at Aberystwyth since 1843, when a 27 ft boat powered by six oars was funded by public subscription and placed under the control of the harbourmaster.
 The RNLI took over the service in 1861 and established Aberystwyth Lifeboat Station which celebrated 150 years in 2011.
 The station uses the inshore lifeboat Spirit of Friendship.